caneignacio/tomorrowstore/README.md

 The model was published into Power BI Service and used as a data source for all reports.
 Each report was created using specific columns and measures from this model.

-The first report, _Financial & Sales_, shows general economic indicators about TomorrowStore’s activity, such as revenue and profit.
+The first report, _Financial & Sales_, shows general economic indicators about TomorrowStore’s activity, such as revenue and profit ([Web version]() and [Power BI file](files/tomorrowstore-financial-&-sales) available).
 It has a Front Cover and the following three pages:
 - General stats: It shows cards with Revenue, Average Order Value, Gross Profit, CoGS, and Gross Profit Margin.
 It also has a date slicer.
  !()